smallbasic/smallbasic.github.io/_build/pages/vade_structure.markdown

 creation of genuine program libraries with their own namespace and well-defined interfaces.

-Units are kept in seperate source files; each file contains exactly one unit which bears the same name as the file *sans* the extension.[^6]
+Units are kept in separate source files; each file contains exactly one unit which bears the same name as the file *sans* the extension.[^6]

     file hoogla.bas: